firehoseio/firehose/README.md

 #= require some/more/js/files
 ```

-It is important that your config file comes first.
+It is important that your firehose config file comes first.

 # Web Server